Linwei-Chen/LIS/README.md

 ## Citation

-If you use our dataset or code for research, please cite our paper:
+If you use our dataset or code for research, please cite our papers:

 ```
 @article{LIS,